Skip to content

 Pro Bono Law Alberta offers:

-• civil claims Duty Counsel services (brief legal assistance to self-represented litigants with civil matters before the Provincial Court in Calgary and Edmonton)
+• civil claims Duty Counsel services (brief legal assistance to self-represented litigants with civil matters before the Alberta Court of Justice in Calgary and Edmonton)

-• Queen’s Bench Court Assistance (brief legal assistance to self-represented litigants with civil matters before the Queen’s Bench in Calgary and Edmonton)
+• King’s Bench Court Assistance (brief legal assistance to self-represented litigants with civil matters before the King’s Bench in Calgary and Edmonton)

 • help for non-profits with discrete legal matters.

-The Women’s Centre of Calgary hosts a free Legal Advice Clinic for women, where all lawyers providing advice are women.
-The clinic addresses and provides advice on family issues, civil cases, immigration, and some other types of law, but does not provide advice on criminal law and do not provide legal representation.
+The Women’s Centre of Calgary hosts a free Legal Advice Clinic for women (includes anyone who identifies as a woman.
+The clinic addresses and provides advice on family issues, civil cases, immigration, criminal law and some other types of law, but does not provide legal representation.

 Alberta has multiple community legal clinics.
 Each offers different legal services to low- to moderate-income Albertans who have a legal issue but do not qualify for Legal Aid.
 Their locations include: